 Feel free to add any other extras you fancy.
 Whole cloves, peppercorns, nutmeg, woody herbs like rosemary or thyme... it's all good.

 Once your extra ingredients have given as much flavour as possible to the milk, remove them, and mix the breadcrumbs into the milk.
-Then, your sauce is ready.
+Then, your sauce is ready to pour over your favourite roasted vegetables, or whatever else you've got for dinner.
 Easy!

 It's fine if you want to use slightly stale bread to make your crumbs - I imagine that's why bread sauce was invented in the first place.
 It's a great way to avoid food waste.